About Martina Famos, Counselor and Author

 I was born in the Engadine, a valley in the Swiss Alps and the homeland of the Romansh people, and raised in a hotel surrounded by staff members from many different European countries and customers from all over the world.

 The hotel life gave me insight into understanding different cultures, the clashes, and the richness that can result in people having contrasting sociological reasoning.
 It has set my interest in human nature and the science of the mind.
-My observations gave me confidence that I can contribute to people living together more peacefully.
+Still, it was only in my early forties that I began to work as a counselor.
+By then, I had accumulated much valuable life experience, which I consider helpful for my social entrepreneurship since 2009.

-I studied and took my diploma in Individual Psychology, also called Adlerian Psychology, at a private Swiss Institution (AFI).
-I always work with the principles and theories of Adlerian Psychology, and include Adlerian methods such as the counseling concept of Rudolf Dreikurs, the art of encouragement by Theo Schoenaker, the REBT therapy methods by A. Ellis, the purpose of emotions by G. McKay and D. Dinkmeyer, the GPI Coaching by U. Bärtschi, Jane Nelsen's positive discipline techniques, and the STEP theory (Systemisches Training für Eltern und Pädagogen).
+I studied and took my diploma in Individual psychology, also called Adlerian psychology, at a private Swiss Institution (AFI).
+I always work with the principles and theories of Alfred Adler, and include Adlerian methods such as the counseling concept of Rudolf Dreikurs, the art of encouragement by Theo Schoenaker, the REBT therapy methods by A. Ellis, the purpose of emotions by G. McKay and D. Dinkmeyer, the GPI Coaching by U. Bärtschi, Jane Nelsen's positive discipline techniques, and the STEP theory (Systemisches Training für Eltern und Pädagogen).

-The Adlerian Psychology is a cognitive and holistic depth theory that considers linkages between behavior and achieved end-results and what conclusion and meaning the client takes from it in terms of their social environment, themselves, and a universal context.
-The approach leads to a more profound understanding of the client's problems and is goal-oriented and practical.
+Adlerian psychology is a cognitive and holistic depth theory that considers linkages between behavior and achieved end-results and what conclusion and meaning the client takes from it in terms of their social environment, themselves, and a universal context.
+Go to the Alfred Adler page describing the foundational principle of Adlerian psychology.

-Before studying psychology, I owned an action sports event company and later became a production manager of an international snowboard magazine.
-Driven by my interest in understanding human transformation, I took my diploma.
+Before studying psychology, I owned an action sports event company and later became a production manager of an international snowboard magazine printed in four languages.
+Driven by my interest in understanding human behavior, I took my diploma.
 First, I subleased a practice room in Zurich for four months to test the waters, which turned into eleven years of counseling individuals, couples, parents, and executives.

 This was in 2009, right at the beginning of the globalization boom.
 My neighbor told me she couldn't find an English-speaking psychologist to help her with her marriage, encouraging me to offer counseling in English.
 My native language is Romansh, the fourth national language of Switzerland, and even if my English was far from perfect, I jumped at the challenge.
 Thanks to my neighbor, an exciting journey as a counselor for internationals began.